Mount Maunganui (mountain): MV Ranui

 At about 5pm on 28 December 1950, 23 people were drowned (three crew and 20 passengers) when the 6 tonne, 14 metre (45 foot) passenger launch Ranui was driven on to North West Rock at the base of the mountain by an exceptionally high wave.
 The launch capsized and was smashed to pieces.
 The only survivor was 19-year-old Phillip "Bluey" Smith.
 A Marine Court found no fault with the boat's master or owners.

 The vessel's engine was wedged between rocks on the seaward edge of the base track above North West Rock.
 A brass plaque was installed in memory of those who died.

+January 2026 Landslide

+On 22 January 2026 at around 9:30 am, a major landslide on Mount Maunganui's eastern face occurred following intense rainfall the previous day.
+The slip buried several cabins and campervans, killing at least 6 people.

 Ownership

 On 14 May 2008, New Zealand's Parliament transferred ownership of Mauao from the Crown to the Ngāi Te Rangi, Ngāti Ranginui and Ngāti Pūkenga iwi.
 They had lost the mountain after the 1863 land wars.

 Iwi jointly manage Mauao alongside Tauranga City Council.